 Heavy weapons are faction specific anti-infantry primary weapons, available exclusively to Heavy Assaults.
 All of them have limited use in actual combat, but due to uniqueness and fun-factor, have earned the love of many Heavy Assaults.

-MCG starts firing slowly, but over 1 second spins up to the full rate of fire of 800 RPM.
+MCG starts firing slowly, but over 1 second spins up to the full Rate of Fire.

-MCG doesn’t have CoF Bloom.
-It means you don’t lose any accuracy during sustained fire, though it’s not very accurate to begin with.
+Unlike most weapons, MCG doesn’t have Cone of Fire Bloom, meaning it doesn’t lose any accuracy during sustained fire, even if it’s not very accurate to begin with.